seoelab/Seoela-personal-website/content/authors/admin/_index.md

 ---
 Greetings!

-I am a second-year Economics Ph.D. student at Indiana University, focusing on applied macroeconomics, international economics, and econometrics.
-Prior to my Ph.D., I worked as a labor economist at the Idaho Department of Labor, gaining valuable real-world insights.
-My academic journey began with a Bachelor's degree from the College of Idaho, followed by a Master's degree in economics from Boise State University.
+I am currently a second-year Economics Ph.D. candidate at Indiana University, specializing in applied macroeconomics, international economics, and econometrics.
+Prior to embarking on my doctoral studies, I held a position as a labor economist at the Idaho Department of Labor, where I had the opportunity to acquire valuable practical insights into labor market dynamics.
+I hold a Bachelor's degree in physics from the College of Idaho and a Master's degree in economics at Boise State University.

-My passion lies in researching and comprehending significant economic phenomena to push the boundaries of economic knowledge within academia and beyond

 Thank you for visiting my page!